 small lift, foyer, lounge, bar, restaurant, function rooms, in-room TV (Freeview), terrace, parking (£8.50 a day), public rooms wheelchair accessible.

-in bar and restaurant, occasional live piano music in bar.
+in bar and restaurant, occasional pianist in bar.

-small dogs allowed in some bedrooms, not in public rooms except foyer.
+small dogs allowed in some bedrooms (£17.50 a night, by arrangement), not in public rooms.

 VisitEngland Four Star Hotel

 AA Four Star Hotel with Two AA Rosettes